 What is orthodontics?

-Orthodontics is an arm of dentistry that focuses specifically on correcting teeth and jaw irregularities and improving their function.
+Orthodontics is a field of dentistry that focuses specifically on correcting teeth and jaw irregularities and improving their function.
 This usually involves fitting an orthodontic appliance to ensure alignment of the teeth.

 What is the difference between an orthodontist and a dentist?

-All orthodontists are dentists who have embarked on 2 to 3 years of postgraduate study to specialise in orthodontics.
-Your general dentist will help you to maintain good oral hygiene, carry out fillings etc but will usually refer you to an orthodontist for more substantial work, like the fitting of braces.
+All orthodontists are dentists who have embarked on two-to-three years of postgraduate study to specialise in orthodontics.
+Your general dentist will help you to maintain good oral hygiene, carry out fillings etc. but will usually refer you to an orthodontist for more substantial work, like the fitting of braces.

 How much does orthodontic treatment cost?

-This is very dependent on the type of treatment you have.
+This depends on the type of treatment you have.
 Different types of braces cost different amounts and some patients will need longer treatment than others.
-You could expect to pay anywhere between $3,000 and $9,500 for orthodontic treatment but you will be able to receive a quote for treatment at a free consultation.
+You could expect to pay anywhere between $3,000 and $9,500 for orthodontic treatment but you will be able to receive a quote for treatment at your free consultation.

 How long does orthodontic treatment take?

-This is very dependent on the type of treatment you require.
-Some people may only need six months of treatment, but for most people it can usually take between 1 and 3 years.
+Again, this is very dependent on the type of treatment you require.
+Some people may only need six months of treatment, but for most people it can usually take between one and three years.

 Does orthodontic treatment hurt?

-Orthodontic treatment doesn’t hurt, although at various stages throughout your treatment you may experience some discomfort.
-This is usually around the time you have your braces tightened or you are given your next set of aligners.
+No, orthodontic treatment doesn’t hurt, although at various stages throughout your treatment you may experience some discomfort.
+This is usually around the time you have your braces tightened or you receive your next set of aligners.
 This discomfort can be treated with over-the-counter pain relief, such as paracetamol.

 Can children benefit from orthodontics?

 Absolutely!
 In fact, the earlier the better as that way an orthodontist can identify potential problems and plan for treatment.
-The Australian Society of Orthodontists recommends every child has an orthodontic assessment by the age of 7.
-This may result in them receiving preliminary treatment to avoid orthodontic problems later on, but more often than not it allows for both the child and parents, as well as the orthodontist, to prepare for treatment if need be.
+Australian oral health guidelines recommend every child has an orthodontic assessment between the ages of 7 and 11 while their teeth and jaws are still developing.
+This may result in them receiving preliminary treatment to avoid orthodontic problems later, but more often than not it allows for both the child and parents, as well as the orthodontist, to prepare for treatment if need be.

 Do I have to wear braces as a teenager?